nicholasyoannou/stripe-checkout-whmcs/README.md

 ## Information
 Stripe's checkout system allows use of their fraud protection system (if the Stripe account is eligible) allowing, if a customer chargebacks, no chargeback fees up to $25,000 (as far as I'm aware).
 To be eligible for Stripe's Chargeback Protection Program, payments need to be processed through Stripe's Checkout page infrastructure, hence this plugin.

+### Known issues, and contributional info
+There are known issues as of writing:
+- Purchases from the same email will, under the Stripe panel, for some reason treat it as a different customer (will create a new customer) and the transactions by them won't appear under the same user - but all transactions made by them can be filtered by e-mail as enforcement of the WHMCS billing email is enforced.
+- (Not a bug but improvement) After checkout it redirects back to FastAPI, but I'd like to scrap FastAPI entirely in the future, or slowly slowly move over to PHP.
+Due to my inexperience I've coded it with assistance of the WHMCS docs and done with what I know.

+Contributions would much be appreciated; would like this to be a community effort as I feel this code (at the moment) is leaning towards the low-effort side of some un-noticable bugs, and efficiency-side can be a lot better with it being done fully in PHP, WHMCS handling everything without the need of FastAPI and Redis.

 ## How this plugin works
 Quite simply, on checkout (via WHMCS) as soon as the user submits to pay:
 - the user email, invoice number, and amount is submitted (POST) via form data to FastAPI